slub/kartenforum_georeference/README.md

 ## Testing

 The kartenforum_georeference application uses [pytest](https://docs.pytest.org/en/6.2.x/) as a Test-Runner.
 For performing a full test run, perform the following command.
+Make sure that the docker-setup is started before.

 ```
 ./python_env/bin/pytest --cov --cov-report=term-missing